maxxiimo/the-front-end-manifesto/mobile-on-rails.md

         *omitted*
       }

-As you can see it is very similar to what we created manually except Susy calculates all the breakpoints based on the grid set up and the following formula:
+As you can see it is very similar to what we created manually except Susy calculates all the breakpoints based on the grid we defined and the following formula:

 ($total-columns x $column-width) + (($total-columns - 1) x $gutter-width)
 (12 x 4em) + ((12 - 1) x 1em) = 59em

-...and remember that since we're using a base font size of 16px, if you multiply the em's value by that number you will get the equivalent in px:
+...and remember that since we're using a base font size of 16px, if you multiply the em's value by that number you will get the equivalent breakpoints in px:

 -  2 columns:  9em x 16px = 144px
 -  3 columns: 14em x 16px = 224px